alvarogarcia7/haskell-simple-sessions/parser/README.md

 You can find the code in the production code, under the function `calculate`.
 Also see the tests.

+The work for this version is in a the `master` branch

 ### Version `parsing_with_own_types`

 This version splits the parsing (lexing and parsing) and the evaluation